ricardoyang00/auto-paradise/README.md

 **General**:

-- ✅ Register a new account.
+- [x] Register a new account.
-- ✅ Log in and out.
+- [x] Log in and out.
-- ✅ Edit their profile, including their name, username, password, and email.
+- [x] Edit their profile, including their name, username, password, and email.

 **Sellers**  should be able to:

-- ✅ List new items, providing details such as category, brand, model, size, and condition, along with images.
+- [x] List new items, providing details such as category, brand, model, size, and condition, along with images.
-- ✅ Track and manage their listed items.
+- [x] Track and manage their listed items.
-- ✅ Respond to inquiries from buyers regarding their items and add further information if needed.
+- [x] Respond to inquiries from buyers regarding their items and add further information if needed.
-- ✅ Print shipping forms for items that have been sold.
+- [x] Print shipping forms for items that have been sold.

 **Buyers**  should be able to:

-- ✅ Browse items using filters like category, price, and condition.
+- [x] Browse items using filters like category, price, and condition.
-- ✅ Engage with sellers to ask questions or negotiate prices.
+- [x] Engage with sellers to ask questions or negotiate prices.
-- ✅ Add items to a wishlist or shopping cart.
+- [x] Add items to a wishlist or shopping cart.
-- ✅ Proceed to checkout with their shopping cart (simulate payment process).
+- [x] Proceed to checkout with their shopping cart (simulate payment process).

 **Admins**  should be able to:

 - [ ] Elevate a user to admin status.
-- ✅ Introduce new item categories, sizes, conditions, and other pertinent entities.
+- [x] Introduce new item categories, sizes, conditions, and other pertinent entities.
-- ✅ Oversee and ensure the smooth operation of the entire system.
+- [x] Oversee and ensure the smooth operation of the entire system.

 **Security**:
 We have been careful with the following security aspects:

-- ✅ **SQL injection**
+- [x] **SQL injection**
 - [ ] **Cross-Site Scripting (XSS)**
 - [ ] **Cross-Site Request Forgery (CSRF)**